 Togi Seaside Villa, Togi

 Cycling along coastal roads to Wajima, or optional 10 km hike to explore the parks of Hegurajima Island.
 Special points included the Dragonfly stream, 1000 irises in spring, and the Sojiji Temple.
-Stay at a traditional Minsuku where you will be served fresh local vegatables and fish.
-The Minsuku is a traditional bed and breakfast style accommodation that utilizes shared bathrooms.
+Stay at a traditional ryokan where you will be served fresh local vegetables and fish.
+BLD

 Hyakurakuso Ryokan, Noto